-Aspengrove School offers the International Baccalaureate curriculum framework and was founded on its pedagogy.
-The IB programme is one of the world's most highly esteemed education programmes; its main objective is to encourage the development of active learners, well-rounded individuals and engaged world citizens.

-The IB programme involves extensive outside training, intensive in-school study and collaboration within the faculty.
-Aspengrove offers the Primary Years Programme (PYP: Junior Kindergarten to Grade 5), the Middle Years Programme (MYP: Grades 6 - 10) and the Diploma Programme (DP: Grades 11-12).
-Parents are expected to be conversant with the IB philosophy and are encouraged to attend at least one IB information session per year.
+Aspengrove's Teaching and Learning pedagogy is founded on the International Baccalaureate curriculum framework.
+The IB programme is one of the most highly esteemed education programmes available and is recognized globally.
+The IB framework provides an enriched curriculum that educates the whole person, striving to educate global minded citizens.
+Aspengrove is one of only a handful of schools in Canada that offer the full continuum of IB programmes; the Primary Years Programme (PYP: Junior Kindergarten to Grade 5), the Middle Years Programme (MYP: Grades 6 - 10) and the Diploma Programme (DP: Grades 11-12).